Anachronistic Reading

 Worked example: "The Two Natures" and Mark 13:32

 In Mark 13:32, Jesus says: "But about that day or hour no one knows, not even the angels in heaven, nor the Son, but only the Father."
 This verse presents a problem for the view that Jesus is omniscient God.
-The most common resolution is to invoke the "two natures" framework from Chalcedon (451 CE): Jesus did not know the day in his human nature, but did know it in his divine nature.
+The most common resolution is to invoke the "two natures" framework from Chalcedon (AD 451): Jesus did not know the day in his human nature, but did know it in his divine nature.

 See this in action